3sky/blog-src/content/posts/how-to-gp-2.md

 #### Let's code

-1. Go inside `3sky.io` and open new file
+1. Go inside `3sky.io` and open a new file

     ```bash
     cd <page-name>